Pressure mounts on Zimbabwe to release investigative journalist | DW | 22.07.2020

 Police and government officials have defended the arrests, saying there is enough evidence to implicate Chin'ono and Ngarivhume in serious crimes and that no one is above the law.

-ZANU-PF, which has ruled Zimbabwe since independence in 1980, has always displayed an utterly callous disregard for human rights, said Jeffrey Smith, director of Vanguard Africa, a nonprofit supporting pro-democracy initiatives.
+ZANU-PF, which has ruled Zimbabwe since independence in 1980, has always displayed a callous disregard for human rights, said Jeffrey Smith, director of Vanguard Africa, a nonprofit supporting pro-democracy initiatives.

 "The record is clear," Smith commented in a text message to DW.
 "And the Mnangagwa regime is a continuation of this trend.
 It's the same corrupt cabal that has devastated Zimbabwe, and its latent potential, for decades."